mattwagl/fundbuero/README.md

 * [strman](https://github.com/dleitee/strman) is a JavaScript string manipulation library without npm dependencies.
 * [date-fns](https://github.com/date-fns/date-fns) is a modern JavaScript date utility library.
 * [common-tags](https://github.com/declandewet/common-tags) provide useful template literal tags for dealing with strings in ES2015+.
+* [just](https://github.com/angus-c/just) is a library of dependency-free utilities that do just do one thing.

 ### Dealing with async code